khafatech/raymarch/readme.txt

-To compile, just run make -B. Everything is included.
+To compile, just run "make -B".
+Everything is included.

+Refractions don't produce an image as expected but they produce something.

 * output is name.pov.ppm

 done for p2: